vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/053/_index.md

 title = "+053"

 +++
-On the rhetorical indirection in this hymn, see publ. intro. as well as more detailed comments below.
+On the rhetorical indirection in this hymn, see published introduction. as well as more detailed comments below.